 BIO-465 Immunology

 An integrated series of lectures designed to familiarize students with cellular, molecular and biochemical aspects of the development of the immune system and the immune response, including B- and T-cell function, antibody structure and function, complement, and major histocompatibility complex formation, with special emphasis on the integration of these parts during the response to infectious agents.
 Special topics include immunomodulation, vaccination, autoimmunity, and neuro-immune interactions.
 The laboratory component utilizes existing instrumentation in the biology department and cell culture to explore different aspects of the immune system.
 Three lectures and one three-hour laboratory period per week.
-Prerequisites: General Chemistry II (CHM 122/122L), Genetics (BIO-235), and Integrated Human Physiology (BIO-375) (or concurrent enrollment in BIO-375).
+Prerequisites: General Chemistry II (CHM-122/-122L), Genetics (BIO-235), and Integrated Human Physiology (BIO-375) (or concurrent enrollment in BIO-375).